Since 2011, the Friends of Johns Homestead has worked together with a number of partners to make improvements at the park.

 Homestead - Friends of Johns Homestead Park, Tucker Civic Association and Tucker Historical Society have hosted numerous workdays to protect and repair the historic homestead as well as clean up and remove invasive plants from the surrounding property.
 Volunteers have removed several later additions from the homestead that were in disrepair, have painted the homestead and have made repairs to protect it from the elements and dissuade vandalism and trespassing.

 Rivers Alive - Friends of Johns Homestead Park is proud to participate in the Rivers Alive program.
-Twin Brothers Lakes has been the site of two Rivers Alive cleanup events.
+Twin Brothers Lakes has been the site of three Rivers Alive cleanup events.
 Volunteers have removed thousands of pounds of trash from in and around the lakes and surrounding woods.
 One of the cleanup events even resulted in a statewide award from the Georgia Department of Natural Resources.

 Bat Box - In 2018, Wyle Woodman from Troop 129 BSA installed a series of bat house throughout Tucker, including at Johns Homestead Park.
 The box is located along the Marsh Trail.